apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 }
 ```

-Similarly to the outbound side, we need to implement an ``Extractor`` because the tracing libraries don't know about our specific HTTP types, yet we need to have them decide for which values to extract keys.
+Similarly to the outbound side, we need to implement an `Instrumentation/Extractor` because the tracing libraries don't know about our specific HTTP types, yet we need to have them decide for which values to extract keys.

 ```swift
 struct HTTPRequestExtract: Instrumentation.Extractor {